NCAR/DART/models/aether_lat-lon/readme.rst

          - velocity_perp_up\ \(O+\)

 ..
 WARNING::
-   As of this writing (2024-1-30) the electron density is not available through the restart files, even though electron temperature is.
+   As of this writing (2024-1-30) the electron density and solar radiation parameter "f10.7" are not available through the restart files, even though electron temperature is.
-   It can be written to the history files.
+   They may be available in the history files.

 model_nml
 .........

-filter_io_filename
+domain_template_file
    = 'if other than filter_input_0001.nc'

 variables